-The minibus from Kampot (Cambodia) to Hà Tiên and onto Phu Quoc (Vietnam) cost USD$20 and took us through the border crossing in both countries.
-This journey takes up to 2 hours.
+The minibus from Kampot, Cambodia to Hà Tiên and onto Phu Quoc in Vietnam cost USD$20, and takes us through the border crossing in both countries in just 2 hours.

-The minibus arrived at the Cambodian Immigration point, where a helpful English passenger experienced in this crossing, took our passports for stamping.
+The minibus arrives at the Cambodian Immigration point, where a helpful English passenger experienced in this crossing takes our passports for stamping.

-Everyone waited on a dusty bridge area before heading on to the ‘other side’.
+Everyone waits on a dusty bridge area before heading on to the ‘other side’.

 Everyone just stands in a line in front of a counter.
 An official in uniform waits behind the counter with a monitor above his head.
 The monitor is turned on and displays a constant body temperature of 38°C, whilst he collects USD$1 from everyone and waves a temperature stick in front of you.

-On this particular day, each of the 20 people in line happened to have exactly the same body temperature of 38°C. Funny, as this was after walking a kilometre in the sweltering heat with our backpacks on our backs!
+Today, each of the 20 people in line happen to have exactly the same body temperature of 38°C. Strange, as this is after walking a kilometre in the sweltering heat with our backpacks on our backs.

 This small town in Southern Vietnam’s Mekong Delta region is about 7 kilometres from the border crossing and 93 kilometres from Rạch Giá city.

-Thanks to this region’s beaches and landscape, Hà Tiên is a tourist destination.
-Didn’t see much of the town as the minibus took us straight through to the travel office.
+Thanks to this region’s beaches and landscape, Hà Tiên is a tourist destination although we don’t see much of the town as the minibus takes us straight through to the travel office.

 The bus ticket from Kampot to Hà Tiên also includes the ferry ride to Phu Quoc Island, which is the final destination for the day.
-However, the ticket did not include the transfer minibus (USD$3) from the Green Travel office in Hà Tiên to the ferry terminal, which wasn’t advised.
-A minimal fee but there’s always a catch and an additional cost along the way…
+We discover that the ticket does not include the transfer minibus (USD$3) from the Green Travel office in Hà Tiên to the ferry terminal of which passengers were not advised – a minimal fee but there’s always a catch resulting in an additional cost along the way…

 Phu Quoc Island

-The Superdong comfortable but busy ferry (230,000VND when purchasing tickets separately) left at 13.15 on the dot and arrived on the island about 1.5 hours’ later – impressive.
+The Superdong comfortable but busy ferry (230,000VND when purchasing tickets separately) leaves at around 13.15hrs on the dot and arrives on the island about 1.5 hours’ later – impressive.

 If you think this is going to be a quiet island, then think again.